leobessa/dynamo-autoscale/README.md

 happen 4 times per day per table, the rules are far less aggressive.
-Those rules are saying: if the consumed capacity is less than 50% of the provisioned for a whole two hours, with a minimum of 2 data points, scale the provisioned throughput to the consumed units multipled by 2.
+Those rules are saying: if the consumed capacity is less than 50% of the provisioned for a whole two hours, with a minimum of 2 data points, scale the provisioned throughput to the consumed units multiplied by 2.

 ### The :last and :for options

 These options declare how many points or what time range you want to examine.
+They're aliases of each other and if you specify both, one will be ignored.
 If you don't specify a `:min` or `:max` option, they will just get as many points as they can and evaluate the rest of the rule even if they don't get a full 2 hours of data, or a full 6 points of data.
 This only affects the start of the